Title III Projects

 In April 2021, Dr. Sara Tomczuk organized a faculty workshop for the UAS Sitka Campus natural science professors.
 The focus of the workshop was to identify the ways quantitative and information literacy skills are not an explicit part of course learning outcomes.
 The session asked: how can these skills be better scaffolded and supported in science courses without overburdening the students with more content?
 In the 90-minute workshop, faculty shared their experiences of student challenges, explained which techniques they already employed, and brainstormed new approaches to quantitative and information literacy.

 SUPPORT is dedicated to better knowing our students and our community, through reaffirming and strengthening partnerships between the UAS Sitka Campus and local organizations.

 The UAS Sitka Campus is a community hub for ideas and conversations.
 One of the ways the SUPPORT staff promotes this role is through hosting discussion panels.
-The latest discussions are about land acknowledgements—what they are, what purpose they serve, what actions should follow, and what organizations in Sitka have learned about implementing them.
+In partnership with the Sitka Tribe of Alaska, the UAS Sitka Campus hosted a series of discussion panels.
+These discussions are about land acknowledgements—what they are, what purpose they serve, what actions should follow, and what organizations in Sitka have learned about implementing them.

 Currently the SUPPORT staff meets with the Sitka Tribe of Alaska’s Cultural Resources, Education, and Employment Department (CREED) once a month to collaborate on projects.
 The team is looking to expand the network of community partners that align with our values and goals.
 If you would like to collaborate with the team on a project, please contact Courtney MacArthur at firstname.lastname@example.org.